Court rejects Donald Trump’s bid to delay trial in wake of fraud ruling that threatens his business - The Boston Globe

-The decision, by the state's intermediate appellate court, clears the way for Judge Arthur Engoron to preside over a non-jury trial starting Oct.
-2 in Manhattan in New York Attorney General Letitia James' civil lawsuit.
+The decision, by the state’s intermediate appellate court, clears the way for Judge Arthur Engoron to preside over a non-jury trial starting Monday in Manhattan in New York Attorney General Letitia James’s civil lawsuit.

 Advertisement